PeterCamilleri/full_clone/README.md

 variables, not just arrays and hashes.
 It also allows classes to specify an exclusion list of variables that are not to be processed.

+This comprehensive approach creates another issue to be resolved.
+In Ruby, if an attempt is made to clone an immutable data item like a number, an error occurs.
+The justification for this uncharacteristic strictness is not at all clear, but it does mean that the clone operation must be applied with great care.

+Unlike the standard clone method, the full\_clone method does not throw an exception when it sees un-clonable value objects like 42 or true.
+These values simply return themselves.
+This is correct because those types of objects do not _need_ to be cloned.
+Instead of having a fit, the code just works!

+Another issue that this gem deals with is that of data with looping reference chains.
+To handle this, the code tracks object ID values and does not re-clone data that has already been cloned.
+Thus even nasty edge cases are handled without any special effort on the part of the application programmer.

+## Installation

 Add this line to your application's Gemfile:

     gem 'full_clone'